fbpx

 I was published in non-fiction under my real name back in the late 90s and as recently as 2021 (tin English) and 2022 (in a Korean translation).
 My real name is as common as muck so I wasn’t surprised when another non-fiction author started mixing up with the books assigned to me on Goodreads.
 It’s frustrating on many levels.

-Step 6: Drop the lawsuits
+Step 6: Steer clear of potential lawsuits

 Once you’ve determined the name is not being used by an author, check Google to make sure it’s not already claimed by any famous or high-profile people (or products!).
 While having a birth certificate that shares the same name as someone in the public eye is defensible (my real name is also “owned” by a famous Christian singer), it’s risky to choose the same name as someone who might have already—or could one day—copyright the name (yes, pen names can be copyrighted but our real names cannot be, weird as that is).

-Step 7: Test-drive your pen name
+Step 7: Test your pen name

 Once you’ve come up with a list of two to three potential pen names, don’t rush into a commitment just yet!
 Test-drive your pen name in different writing circles, forums, or social media profiles.
 See how it feels to introduce yourself with that pen name and how others react to it.
 Make sure you absolutely love your pen name!
 It should feel like a perfect match for your writing style, genre, and author persona.
 Your pen name should make you feel excited and proud to be associated with it.